-Tracking is always a good thing.
-It’s one of our project phases and works as a health check on your project team.
+Tracking can help answer those questions by giving you information on how utilized is a resource, the projects they are working on, and the tasks they are investing their time in.
 This, in turn, lets you have more detailed conversations with your clients once they ask why the project is going over budget (oh how we love those convos).

-The resource tracking tools in this list are options you can consider if you need to get one ASAP.
-Most have free trials which will inform your decision even more.
+The resource tracking tools in this list are options you should consider if you need to get one ASAP.
+Most of them have free trials which can help you make your final decision.
 First, some insight into how I looked at these tools.

 What do I look for when I select the best resource tracking software?
 Here’s a summary of my evaluation criteria: